 Update (2017): We went to Legoland + Epcot this past Spring Break.
 A week before the trip I sat down with both of our kids and and watched several videos about the parks and their rides.
 It definitely helped ease their anxiety.

 2. Keep Some Things Familiar

-Vacations are designed to be relaxing, but for children with high anxiety, adhd, or autism, they can be really unsettling.
+Vacations are designed to be relaxing, but for children with high anxiety, adhd, or autism...vacations can be really unsettling.
 New environments, smells, sounds, and lack of structure is hard on a lot of kids!
 Adding familiar foods and things from home will be comforting to them.

 When packing for a trip, I always bring his blankie (which is incredibly personal and special to him) and a pillow from his bed.
 Last vacation to the beach I brought a lot of his snacks, but after a few meals at restaurants we saw he was barely touching his food.
 I'm talking a bite or two of his chicken finger.
 So we ran to the closest grocery store and bought yogurt, lunchables (his go-to comfort food), and his favorite milk.

 Our son Bryce LOVES the sand.
 Whether we are at the ocean or lake he will dig in it for hours.
 It is relaxing for him and it gives great sensory input.
 I also think he likes it because he can be a structural engineer: planning and directing paths for new water systems....
 As a family we all enjoy the beach so its a win for all of us.

 Our son also really enjoys places with maps.
 We visited a fort and he made sure we visited every inch of what was on the map.
 I am guessing it is in part because it is a concrete experience, somewhat predictable, historical, and visual.
 So to be sure next time we go on vacation we will pick some places with maps!

 4. Grace for Reboots